perassijulian/password-manager/README.md

 If authenticated modes are not available due to platform or library limitations, we will fall back to AES-CTR or AES-CBC.

 On the decision of the encryption algorithm we found an interesting improvement I detail in [why-reading-docs-is-important](./why-reading-docs-is-important.md)

+# API Rate Limiting

+## Introduction

+After reading [What is API Rate Limiting?](https://datadome.co/bot-management-protection/what-is-api-rate-limiting/), I understand the importance of implementing rate limiting as a fundamental security and performance measure.

+Rate limiting helps prevent request overflow, securing limited backend resources from misuse.
+Without it, malicious actors can exploit the system—whether by harvesting data, spamming endpoints, or launching Distributed Denial of Service (DDoS) attacks—which could prevent legitimate users from accessing the API.

+A well-implemented rate limiting strategy makes the system more resilient.
+In some cases, it can be complemented by CAPTCHA or other bot detection mechanisms when abnormal traffic is detected.

+## Key Takeaways from Zuplo's 10 Best Practices for API Rate Limiting (2025)

+Reading [Zuplo’s blog post](https://zuplo.com/blog/2025/01/06/10-best-practices-for-api-rate-limiting-in-2025), these are the concepts that resonated the most:

+- **Choose the Right Algorithm**
+  Different algorithms (e.g. Token Bucket, Leaky Bucket, Fixed Window Counter, Sliding Log) serve different needs.
+Picking the appropriate one depends on your specific use case.

+- **Understand Your Clients**
+  Before defining your limits, you need to understand your users' behavior.
+Different user types might require different thresholds.

+- **Use Caching to Reduce Load**
+  Implement caching strategies to minimize redundant API calls.
+This helps reduce strain on your backend and improves performance.

+## Conclusion

+There are many angles to consider when implementing rate limiting, from algorithms to user profiling and caching.
+However, for our use case, we’ll begin with a basic rate limit of **5 requests per minute** per user or IP.
+If the application grows and usage patterns become more complex, we’ll revisit and refine our strategy based on real user behavior and scaling needs.